aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 The object model improves type safety and data access through the use of a capability framework implemented by different accessors or references that define and distribute out various capabilities that allow for rich operations.
 These include:

 - `CreatorRef` that allows the creation of all other capabilities, allows adding resources to the object, and can only be accessed at the time the object is created
 - `OwnerRef` defines ownership of an object.
-Objects may have one or more `OwnerRef` and an `OwnerRef` can be aggregated, thus allow for fungability of objects.
-- `MintRef` allows for the creation of `OwnerRef`.
 - `DeleteRef` allows the holder to delete the object from storage.
 - `ExtendRef` allows for the holder to add new resources to the object after creation.
+- `WithdrawRef` allows for an entity to withdraw objects store from an owner.

 A `DeleteRef` stored within a module could allow the creator or owner to burn a token, if present.
 `OwnerRef` of different objects can be stored within a common data store, e.g., a `table`.
 This allows for a user to store ownership of heterogeneous resources together.
 It also allows for composability of objects, where one object can own another object by storing an `OwnerRef`. ownership of a token and can be stored within the owner’s account.